 The national geodetic commissions of Germany (DGK), Austria (ÖGK) and Switzerland (SGK), encompassing the D-A-CH region, joint their efforts in GGOS-related activities and in better exploiting the potential of GGOS in terms of science and infrastructure and established the second GGOS Affiliate called GGOS D-A-CH.
 Their application was approved by the GGOS Coordinating Board in May 2021.

-Since GGOS was established as a own entity within IAG in 2007, the following key positions on the GGOS Coordinating Board have been held by the following individuals.
+Since GGOS was established as a own entity within IAG in 2007, the following key positions on the GGOS Giverning Board (or the former GGOS Coordinating Board) have been held by the following individuals.

 GGOS Chair / President